 Ken: Lee might kill the same blond horseman guy twice, I swear.

-By the way, there is this one character who clearly was supposed to be in this movie and then just wasn’t.
+By the way, there is this one character who clearly was supposed to be in Laser Mission and then just wasn’t.
 On their way out of the desert they meet some kindly old guy with a camp, who seems to know who they are, and then he’s just not there in the morning, and is never mentioned again.

 Jim: That might be the single strangest thing in the film.
 Why did they keep the scene of them meeting up with this guy?
 Who the hell was he?